mossmanpete/canvos-3/README.md

 Reconstructed from the ground up to be better
 Built on  C++, Node.js, and a various array of other things, perhaps eventually including linux (demos made in Processing 3)

+# Why there hasn't been much progress in a while
+- Covid-19 pandemic
+- procrastination
+- mostly just working on other projects elsewhere

 ## Currently updating files, do not clone

 ## New Features (as opposed to old(er) CanvOS versions)